susiexsun/capstone_project/README.md

 * Refining the model: adding a Page-Rank like component for retweets
 * Broader applications: Apply the algorithm to other taste-driven products with discovery problems, such as music, TV shows, podcasts.
 Given the complexity of these products, a Social Graph + Content Analysis machine learning algorithm may produce great recommendations.

+## Repo Structure

+## Data
+scrape_with_graph.py - Pulling Graph and Tweets from Twitter's User Timeline and Friend Ids using Tweepy twitter_streaming.py - Pulling Data from Twitter's streaming API using Tweepy's StreamListener twitter_user.py - Collecting user timelines using IDs seeded from Twitter Streaming